 Join us for an event!

 You can also order tickets over the phone or stop by the box office.
-Located just inside the lobby of Ford Hall, the box office is open Monday through Wednesday from 3:00 to 5:00 p.m.; Thursday and Saturday from 3:00 to 7:30 p.m.; and Friday from 3:00 to 10:00 p.m.
-The box office will open on Monday 9/15 at 3:00 p.m.
+Located just inside the lobby of Ford Hall, the box office is open Tuesday through Friday from 3:00 to 5:00 p.m., and until performance time on performance days.
+The box office will also be open Saturdays, Nov.
+8 and 15 from 3 to 7:30 p.m.
+The box office is closed Mondays.
 For more information, call 503.883.2292.
 The Marshall Theatre is fully accessible.